genepattern/RandomForest/docs/tutorial.md

 Future development ideas:
 * Prediction on other user-input feature data
+* Handling the following miscellaneous input arguments: class_weight input of dictionary/list of; max_features input of int/float
+* Dockerfile for Scikit-learn v1.2 to address the following regarding module Dockerfile being not up-to-date:
-* Module Scikit version outdated: min_impurity_split (parameter) outdated (not available in new versions) but still up on module.
+  * Module Scikit version outdated: min_impurity_split (parameter) outdated (not available in Scikit v1.2) but still up on module.
-* Module Scikit version outdated: log_loss (argument for criterion parameter) new (available in up-to-date versions) but not up on module.
+  * Module Scikit version outdated: log_loss (criterion argument) in Scikit v1.2 (stable) but not up on module.

 ## License